 Northland College is among your best bets if you're planning on studying Atmospheric Sciences & Meteorology.
 Students who enjoy a more slow-paced life will appreciate Northland College's location in the small town of Ashland, Wisconsin.

 The student body at this school is highly diverse and includes undergraduates from over 24 U.S. states and 6 nations around the world.
 This school features a superior freshman retention rate, with 77.0% of first-year students returning the next year.
-Interested in knowing more about Northland College's campus?
-Have a virtual tour.
+Find out about what student life at Northland is like by enjoying some campus videos.